Latest update: March, 2019

 Nagaland is among the seven North-Eastern states and is located in India’s farthest east side.
 The state is flanked by Myanmar in the east, Arunachal Pradesh in the north, Assam in the west and Manipur in the south.

 The agro-climatic conditions in Nagaland provide commercial opportunities for floriculture and horticulture.
 The state has 650 indigenous species of medicinal and aromatic plants.
 The state is estimated to have the potential to produce 15,000 MT of honey and 100 MT of wax, which together could generate around US$ 100 million annually.
-Moreover, the production of honey during 2015-16 was recorded to be 0.43 thousand tonnes.
+Moreover, the production of honey during 2017-18 (October) was recorded to be 590 metric tonnes.

 Bamboo is found extensively in Nagaland, with bamboo growing stock covering nearly five per cent of the total stock in the country.
-During 2015-16, production of raw silk in the state of Nagaland stood at around 631 MT.
-Moreover, from April-August, 2016, the raw silk production in the state was 218 MT.
-The state aims to increase its silk production to 1,700 MT, over the 12th Five-Year Plan period.
+As of 2018, Nagaland has 46 species of bamboo.
+During 2017-18, production of raw silk in the state of Nagaland stood at around 615 MT.

 The state provides institutional support through various central and state government agencies viz., North East Council, Ministry of Development of North Eastern Region and Nagaland Industrial Development Council.